ChrisWhealy/edge-cdn-store/README.md

 Whilst all browsers operate their own local cache to avoid requesting a resource they have already been sent, it is not always possible for a browser to recognise that it is requesting the same resource.

-This is because the URL pointing to a particular resource might use a dynamically generated path (or even file) name which changes between visits or between user sessions: yet the actual resource behind the request remains the same.
+This might be because the URL pointing to a particular resource might use a dynamically generated path (or even file) name which changes between visits or between user sessions: yet the actual resource behind the request remains the same.

 ## Motivation

 ### Problem Description

-If a user located in Singapore is interacting with a website hosted in a data centre on the US East Coast, they may experience a noticeable delay between clicking on a link or pushing a button.
+If a user located in Singapore is interacting with a website hosted in a data centre on the US East Coast, they may experience a noticeable delay between clicking on a link and seeing the response in their browser.

-This delay is due simply to the fact that the Worldwide Web is exactly that - worldwide.
+This is due simply to the fact that the Worldwide Web is exactly that - worldwide.
-Consequently, if two computers on opposite sides of the planet wish to talk to each other, their requests and responses must navigate a complex network topology and pass through a large number of intervening switches, routers and servers in order to complete a single round trip.
+Consequently, if two computers on opposite sides of the planet wish to talk to each other, their requests and responses must traverse a complex network topology and pass through a large number of intervening switches, routers and servers in order to complete a single round trip.

-Users will tolerate a certain amount of delay at certain points in the interaction sequence, but if that delay is either sufficiently frequent or becomes sufficiently large, they become frustrated and will stop using the website.
+Users will tolerate a certain amount of delay at certain points in the interaction sequence, but if that delay is either sufficiently frequent or becomes sufficiently large, then they will typically become frustrated and eventually stop using the website.

 ### Proposed Benefits

 This proposal aims to reduce the network round trip time by reducing the "_network distance_" between the client and server.
-So rather than the server that answers the request being located deep within a network (with all the accompanying traffic delays needed for the request to get in and the response to get out), the request can be answered by a server located very close to, or even on, the "edge" of the network.
+So rather than the server being located deep within a network (with all the accompanying traffic delays needed for the request to get in and the response to get out), the request can be answered by a server located very close to, or even on, the "edge" of the network.

 So in the case of our user in Singapore, if this "edge-cache" software were installed on servers running in a local Singapore data centre, then they would experience much faster response times simply because the "_network distance_" between client and server is shorter.